Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration

-In response to the above issue, we propose LEMAE, a novel framework to enable efficient multi-agent exploration with LLM.
-The framework primarily consists of two components: (i) \textit{key states localization with LLM} and (ii) \textit{key state-guided exploration}.
-The first component grounds linguistic knowledge from LLM into symbolic key states by automatically localizing key states that are essential for task fulfillment.
-Specifically, the discriminator function induced by LLM works to discriminate key states from rollout trajectories, avoiding the overburden of LLM inference costs.
-The second component harnesses the localized key states as meaningful guidance to achieve efficient exploration.
-In implementation, we encourage agents toward targeted key states by devising Subspace-based Hindsight Intrinsic Reward~(SHIR) to increase reward density.
-For the purpose of organized exploration, Key States Memory Tree~(KSMT) is further constructed to track key state transitions, mitigating exploration complexity and enhancing guidance in SHIR.
-As illustrated in Fig.~\ref{fig:heatmap}, our design empowers LEMAE with a significant performance advantage through notably reducing redundant exploration.
+To address this, we propose LEMAE, a novel framework for efficient and coordinated multi-agent exploration via LLM-derived guidance.
+LEMAE comprises two core components: (i) \textit{key states localization with LLM}, and (ii) \textit{key state-guided exploration}.
+The \textit{first component} automatically localizes task-critical key states, through LLM discrimination, thus injecting LLM priors into the RL process.
+Specifically, the LLM-induced discriminator functions work to discriminate key states from rollout trajectories, enhancing reliability while reducing the overburden of LLM inference costs.
+The \textit{second component} uses these localized key states to guide exploration.
+Concretely, key states are treated as explicit training signals, and we introduce Subspace-based Hindsight Intrinsic Reward (SHIR) to densify rewards for achieving guided exploration.
+To further organize exploration with memory, we construct a Key States Memory Tree (KSMT) to track key state transitions, simplify the exploration space, and enhance the guidance effect of SHIR.
+As illustrated in the heatmap in Figure~\ref{fig:scis}(a), LEMAE achieves a significant performance advantage through notably reducing redundant exploration and fostering organic cooperation among agents.

 Our \textbf{main contributions} are summarized as follows: